Israeli–Lebanese conflict: 1983 Israeli-Lebanese accords and their collapse

-SLA conflict with Hezbollah (February 1985 – May 2000)
+South Lebanon conflict (February 1985 – May 2000)

 Consolidation of Hezbollah

 On 16 February 1985, Shia Sheik Ibrahim al-Amin declared a manifesto in Lebanon, announcing a resistance movement called Hezbollah, whose goals included combating the Israeli occupation.
 During the South Lebanon conflict (1985–2000) the Hezbollah militia waged a guerrilla campaign against Israeli forces occupying Southern Lebanon and their South Lebanon Army proxies.
 "Throughout the period of 1985–92, there were very few limited exchanges between Israeli and Hezbollah or Amal forces in southern Lebanon", and "with the exception of 1988, during which twenty-one Israeli soldiers were killed, the number of Israeli fatalities per year over this period was in the single-digit figure".

-By the end of 1990 the Lebanese Civil War was effectively over.
+By the end of 1990, the Lebanese Civil War was effectively over.
 In March 1991, the National Assembly of Lebanon passed an amnesty law that pardoned all political crimes prior to its enactment, and in May 1991, the militias—with the important exceptions of Hezbollah and the SLA—were dissolved, and the Lebanese Armed Forces began to slowly rebuild themselves as Lebanon's only major non-sectarian institution.

 Security belt conflict

 From 1985 through 2000, Israel continued to fund the South Lebanon Army.
 In 1992, Hezbollah won ten out of 128 seats in the Lebanese National Assembly.

-On 25 July 1993 Israel launched Operation Accountability, known in Lebanon as the Seven-Day War.
+On 25 July 1993, Israel launched Operation Accountability, known in Lebanon as the Seven-Day War.
 The given reason was to retaliate for the death of IDF soldiers in the "security zone", which Israel had created in 1985 in southern Lebanon to protect its northern borders from both Hezbollah and the Popular Front for the Liberation of Palestine – General Command.
 On 10 July Hezbollah undertook an operation in which 5 Israeli soldiers were killed; a further attack on 19 July caused several further casualties to the IDF, and on the 23rd. another Israeli soldier was killed.
 Cross-border raids were frequent from both sides, and Operation Accountability arose from the escalation in hostilities.
 Thousands of buildings were bombed, resulting in 120 dead and 500,000 displaced civilians.
 Israeli forces also destroyed infrastructure such as power stations and bridges.
 According to Michael Brecher, the aim of Operation Accountability was to precipitate a large flight of Lebanese refugees from the south towards Beirut and thereby put the Lebanese government under pressure to rein in Hezbollah.
 Hezbollah retaliated with rocket attacks on Israeli villages, though inflicting significantly fewer casualties.
 After Lebanon complained to the UN, the Security Council called on Israel to withdraw its occupying forces from Lebanese territory.
 A truce agreement brokered by the US secured an Israeli undertaking to stop attacks north of its security zone in Lebanon, and a Hezbollah agreement to desist from firing rockets into Israel.